Sabail raion: Bicycle Park

 Bicycle Park was opened on May 13, 2015.
 It mostly covers the area of the Bayil settlement.
 It was built in the early 1970s, at the initiative of Heydar Aliyev.
 In 2013, the territory of the park was assigned to the Azerbaijan Cycling Federation.
-During the past couple of years, the federation has been able to carry out large-scale landscaping work on an area of 20 hectares, where thousands of trees were platned.
-4 bicycle routes and mountain hiking trails were also being built.
+During the past couple of years, the federation has been able to carry out large-scale landscaping work on an area of 20 hectares, where thousands of trees were planted.
+Four bicycle routes and mountain hiking trails were also being built.
 A BMX bicycle park, with a total area of more than 30 hectares, that was used at the European Games, was also constructed on the territory of the park.
 The condititons of the venue fully comply with the standards of the International Cyclist Union.
 The BMX park has a total capacity of 1,197 spectators.
 A registration center, work, doping control, doping analysis rooms, a 25-seat conference hall and other auxiliary rooms have been created in the two-story office building built on the territory of the bike park.